Top 5 Tisha B’Av Videos | Aleph Beta

 With hundreds of thousands of views, “Rachel’s Tears” continues to inspire year after year.
 Through the lens of Rachel, our matriarch, Rabbi David Fohrman explores how we can channel our pain and anguish towards personal growth and creating meaningful change in our closest relationships.
 And, as a bonus, this content has recently been completely reanimated, so the nuanced ideas come to life in a meaningful and accessible way.

-play buttonReversing Tisha B’Av: How To Actually Rid Ourselves of Sinat Chinam
+play buttonReversing Tisha B’Av: How To Actually Rid Ourselves Of Sinat Chinam

 2. New This Year: Processing October 7th